Ben-Bartlett/ArduSub_Dynamic_Positioning/README.md

 Assuming all of the below is setup correctly the file can be run as
     $ python rov_gui.py

+NOTE: New single file exe for windows in trial.
+Currently untested as to whether or not it will connect to ROV

 ![GUI image alt text](/gui_pics/GUI.png)